gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 We would like to find the smallest missing non-negative element inside of the array.

 If present, the array should start with the integer 0.
+If the array contains all of the elements (none are missing), return the next number following the last number in the array.

 For example:
 If the array is [0, 1, 2, 6, 9, 11, 15], the smallest missing element is 3.

-If the array is [0, 1, 2, 3, 4, 5], the smallest missing element is 6.
+If the array is [0, 1, 2, 3, 4, 5], the smallest missing element is 6 as it is the first smallest element missing from the array.

+If the array is [1, 2, 4, 5, 6], the smallest missing element is 0.
 ```

 This problem can be solved in O(n) time using a linear search to find the first index containing an element whose value and index are not equal.
 However, this approach does not take advantage of the fact the input is sorted.